eparey/pesci/wiki/Input-Files.md

-**3 - Dense count matrix and cell to cluster annotation table** no code, less optimal (if seurat object recommend making a sparse matrix).
-Only supported to easily load GEO datasets.
+**3 - Dense count matrix and cell to cluster annotation table** no code, less optimal (if Seurat object recommend making a sparse matrix or h5ad).
+Only supported to easily load GEO datasets. import to use.csv is comma-sep and .tsv for tab-sep

 ## Optional Input Files